Key stage 2 tests: applying for a review of pupils’ test results

 - Last updated:

-Information for headteachers about applying for a review of marking for the key stage 2 tests.
+Information for headteachers about applying for a review of marking for KS2 national curriculum tests (commonly referred to as SATs).

-You must make review applications via NCA tools.
-The application section opens from Tuesday 5 July 2016 until midnight on Friday 15 July 2016.
+Schools must make review applications in the ‘Pupil results’ section of NCA tools.
+The application section is open from Tuesday 4 July until midnight on Friday 14 July 2017.

-We have updated the review application system for 2016 following school feedback.
-A user guide will also be available on NCA tools from 5 July to help guide schools through the online application process.
+A user guide will be on NCA tools from Tuesday 4 July to help guide schools through the online application process.

 When to request a review

-A school can request a review if they believe that there is a discrepancy between how question(s) have been marked and the published mark scheme.
-A successful review would correct the discrepancy and result in a change leading to:
+You can request a review if you believe that there is a discrepancy between how question(s) have been marked and the published mark scheme.
+A review is successful if it results in a change to: